 Ottomans preferred to rent most of the camels they needed rather than owning them, because the cost of feeding and care, including the cost of their drivers, year around was much more than renting them for the duration of a campaign [23].
 Each ten Janissaries were given a horse to carry their personal belongings [56].

-Ottoman palace maintained a sufficient number of camels for transporting the sultan’s baggage.
+The Ottoman palace maintained a sufficient number of camels for transporting the sultan’s baggage.
 However, the army had to hire tens of thousands of camels and nomadic drivers for a campaign [65].
 The following quote provides an idea about the number of camels needed for carrying animal food:

 “If we assume a daily minimum of 500 camel loads of grain to represent the average consumption of the mounts of that part of the army entitled to a supply from central stores, the carrying of provisions sufficient to last two to three months in the field implied the transport services of no fewer than 30,000 – perhaps as many as 50,000 – camels just to transport barley rations. (…) The troops’ own daily dietary requirements (…) required 105 camel loads for a force of 20,000 Janissary and Sipahi actives.”
 [35].

-Sea and river transportation was less expensive and was used whenever possible; Tigris and Euphrates rivers in the East and Danube and its tributaries in the West were used for transport [37].
+Sea and river transportation was less expensive and was used whenever possible.
+The Tigris and Euphrates rivers in the East and the Danube and its tributaries in the West were used for transport [37].
 “In the European theatre the Ottomans were favored by geography, since it was possible to make grain deliveries via the Danube waterway to within a few days’ march of any prospective front.”
 [35].

 7.1.1 Roads and bridges

-Ottomans’ road system was partly inherited from Romans and Byzantines in the Balkans [29] and from Seljukids in Anatolia [35].
+The Ottomans’ road system was partly inherited from Romans and Byzantines in the Balkans [29] and from Seljukids in Anatolia [35].
 Months before the start of a campaign orders would go out to yayas, müsellems, and derbendcis in villages and towns on the march route to repair and maintain roads, bridges, and fortresses [23].
 Derbendcis were farmers recruited for the tasks mentioned as well as the security of passages and menzilhanes; they were exempt from various taxes [28].
 Cerahors were also tasked for opening and repairing roads, clearing forests, draining swamps, digging trenches, and transporting army’s equipment as well as performing various engineering works [1].
 Other groups that helped with emergency road repair and guarding convoys and baggage trains were Yörüks (nomad Turks), Eflaks, Voynuks, Martoloses (Orthodox Christian militia) [23].

-Ottomans constructed permanent bridges on some of the main as well as secondary roads mostly for civilian use, however, only few of them were on march routes.
-Army often had to cross major and minor rivers on the march both in European (Danube and its many tributaries) and Asian lands (Euphrates and Tigris).
+Ottomans constructed permanent bridges on some of the main as well as secondary roads mostly for civilian use, however, only a few of them were on march routes.
+The Army often had to cross major and minor rivers on the march both in European (Danube and its many tributaries) and Asian lands (Euphrates and Tigris).
 River crossings were both difficult and risky.
-Ottoman army built pontoon bridges wide enough for three carts to pass for fast river crossings.
+The Ottoman army built pontoon bridges wide enough for three carts to pass for fast river crossings.
 These bridges would be disassembled and carried to the next river crossing [35].
 For bridge construction the army needed about 500 architects and water engineers supported by about 250 infantrymen with tools [69].

 7.1.2 Cannons

-Ottoman army preferred transporting midsize and small cannons to battlefield rather than very large ones.
+The Ottoman army preferred transporting midsize and small cannons to battlefield rather than very large ones.
 This was due to the difficulty of carrying them and the fact that they reduced the maneuverability and flexibility of army movements.
 They were transported to battlefield only when there was a definite need for them.